 If you love cheesecake (and who doesn’t!?), then you have to include a visit Junior’s Cheesecake during New York City family vacation.
 There are several locations, including one right in Times Square.

-For a sweet, whimsical dining experience, check out one of the two locations of Alice’s Tea Cup.
+For a sweet, whimsical dining experience, check out one of the locations of Alice’s Tea Cup in NYC.
 This adorable little tea room offers breakfast, lunch, and dinner including an afternoon tea option.
 But if tea isn’t what you are looking for, there are lots of other delicious treats on the menu, including sandwiches.

-They do accept reservations, although one our visit we were able to walk right in.
+They do accept reservations, although on our visit we were able to walk right in.
 As always, make a reservation in advance if you are visiting during a busy time of year, or if you have plans and need to be seated right away.
+Our visit was during a quiet afternoon on a chilly April weekday.

 It may be officially known as Black Tap Craft Burgers & Beer, but Black Tap is most famous for those Instagram-ready crazy milkshakes.
 Once my kids saw those milkshakes on social media, we absolutely had to include a visit to Black Tap on our NYC vacation agenda.